lcayton/RandomBallCover-CPU/readme.txt

 Detailed information about the theory behind this method and its empirical performance can be found in the paper

 L. Cayton.
 Accelerating nearest neighbor search on manycore systems.

-The paper is currently under review, but is available on my webpage and arxiv.
+Twenty-Sixth IEEE International Parallel and Distributed Processing Symposium (IPDPS), 2012.

 ---------------------------------------------------------------------